 Although self-treating is an option, many opt for physical therapy as it’s more effective.
 Your physical therapist can guide you through exercises that will help you increase your range of motion.
 In addition to stretching and strengthening exercises, you may be prescribed corticosteroid injections to help with pain and swelling.

-As we mentioned before, doctors aren’t entirely sure what causes the thickening of the connective tissue that causes frozen shoulder.
+As mentioned before, doctors aren’t entirely sure what causes the thickening of the connective tissue causing frozen shoulder.
 This makes it a little difficult to prevent.
 However, doctors have determined that joint immobilization could be a factor.
 Frequently exercising and stretching your shoulders, especially when recovering from injury or surgery, could help you to maintain your range of motion.